 As a result, in May of that same year, the health director recommended the government add kratom to Rhode Island’s Uniform Controlled Substances Act.
 This act was amended with kratom’s two main alkaloids on it, banning their use and commercialization.

 People use kratom for many reasons, but it’s most popular for its pain relief.
 Unfortunately, this is also why it ends up banned.
-Because it reacts to opioid receptors much as prescription opioids do, there’s concern that kratom is just as dangerous.
+Because it reacts to opioid receptors much as prescription opioids do, there’s concern that kratom is just as dangerous — but it’s not.

-Kratom can be addictive, but not in the same way.
-It has less potential for addiction, and its withdrawal symptoms are nowhere near as strong.
+Kratom is an atypical opioid and can be addictive, but not in the same way.
+Because of how it interacts with different systems, it has less potential for addiction, its withdrawal symptoms are nowhere near as strong, and there’s little risk of overdose.
 If you use it properly, the risks are low, and the side effects are minimal.

 Kratom is an excellent analgesic when used correctly.
 Red vein kratom is the most similar to opioids and stands out when it comes to killing pain.
 Don’t self-medicate; find out what’s causing the pain first.

 Many people turn to kratom for energy and concentration.
 White strains work best for this, especially in lower doses.
 The effects of this kind of kratom are more potent than those of caffeine, but they’re also smoother.

 While too much coffee can leave you with jitters and anxiety, kratom is more forgiving (if you stick to a reasonable dose).